Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/display-and-results.md

 > [!WARNING]
 > The [Responding](xref:@ActiproUIRoot.Controls.UserPromptControl.Responding) event handler or [OnResponding](xref:@ActiproUIRoot.Controls.UserPromptBuilder.OnResponding*) callback must be executed synchronously so the thread will be blocked waiting for the response.
 Otherwise, the prompt will close before the event/callback has completed executing.

-## Owner Window
+## Owner

-The user prompt is shown as a modal dialog and must have an owner `Window`.
-Some of the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow).[ShowDialog](xref:@ActiproUIRoot.Controls.UserPromptWindow.ShowDialog*) overloads allows an owner to be specified.
+When the user prompt is shown as a modal dialog, it must have an owner `Window`.
+Some of the [UserPromptWindow](xref:@ActiproUIRoot.Controls.UserPromptWindow).[ShowDialog](xref:@ActiproUIRoot.Controls.UserPromptWindow.ShowDialog*) overloads allow an owner to be specified.
 If one is not specified, a default owner `Window` will be determined by the currently active `Window`.

-When using the [builder pattern](builder-pattern.md), the [WithOwner](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithOwner*) method is used to assign a non-default owner `Window`.
+When using the [builder pattern](builder-pattern.md), the [WithOwner](xref:@ActiproUIRoot.Controls.UserPromptBuilder.WithOwner*) method is used to assign a non-default owner.
+Since the builder pattern supports displaying dialogs or overlays, the owner is specified as a `TopLevel` (which, on desktop applications, is typically a `Window`).

 ## Startup Location